-- Add more red/blue color into the icing periodically.
-As you continue to dip the cookies, the icing will lose some of its color.
-Continue piping in lines of the red and blue color to make the cookies bright and colorful.
+- Add more red and blue icing into the white icing periodically.
+As you continue to dip the cookies, the marbled icing will lose some of its color.
+Continue piping in lines of the red and blue icing to make the cookies bright and colorful.

 - Top the cookies with sprinkles if desired.
 I never say no to sprinkles, so I added some red, white, and blue ones on top of these cookies.
 The icing will start to harden pretty quickly, so make sure to add them sooner rather than later.